10Kft/10kft-api/README.md

 # 10Kft API

-The 10Kft API provides programmatic access to projects, users and time entries in your account, commonly referred to as resources in the rest of this document.
+The 10Kft API provides programmatic access to projects, users and time entries in your account, commonly referred to as _resources_ in the rest of this API documentation.
 The API implements a standard HTTP REST pattern and allows callers with appropriate authentication and authorization to programmatically create, read, update and delete these resources.

-## Overview
+This documentation assumes that you have either signed up for a 10Kft trial or you have an active subscription, and that you are familiar with the basic features of the application.
+The information that follows give you an overview of accessing the same functionality, from an API, so that you can implement additional functionality and custom integrations that meet your specific business needs.

+We also assume that you are familiar with basic RESTful API concepts.

+### Being notified about important changes

-### How can I stay informed about upcoming API updates?
+There are several ways in which you can stay informed about important changes to the API.

-If you are integrating with the 10Kft API or plan to do so, you can sign up for announcements that may impact you.

-* Ask one of your friendly 10Kft account adminstrators add your email as a developer contact.
+* Ask your friendly 10Kft Administrator to add your email as the developer contact for your account.
+* Subscribe to be notified when updates are made to this github repo by following it or using the watch feature.
-* Sign up to recieve updates via the 10Kft Developer API Announcements mailing list [here](http://eepurl.com/ZvuOb)
+* Sign up to receive updates via the 10Kft Developer API Announcements mailing list [here](http://eepurl.com/ZvuOb)
-* Watch or follow this github repo.

-### Reporting problems with the API?
+### Getting help & reporting problems

-There are two ways you can do that.
+There are several ways you can ask for help with using the API.

 * For issues that require immediate attention, contact us via the support widget within the 10Kft Plans app, or email support@10000ft.com
 * For suggestions of feature requests and other non urgent issues, open an issue in this github repo.